-However as sensational as the film was, Ashman and Oz’s dedication to the source material led to one of the most infamous alternate endings in cinema history:
+However, Ashman and Oz’s dedication to the source material led to one of the most infamous alternate endings in cinema history:

 “This was, I think, the most expensive film Warner Bros. had done at the time.
 For every musical number, there was applause, they loved it, it was just fantastic…until Rick and Ellen died, and then the theatre became a refrigerator, an ice box.
 It was awful and the cards were just awful.
 You have to have a 55 percent (recommend) to really be released and we got a 13.
 It was a complete disaster.
 I learned a lesson: in a stage play, you kill the leads and they come out for a bow—in a movie, they don’t come out for a bow, they’re dead.
 They’re gone and so the audience lost the people they loved, as opposed to the theater audience where they knew the two people who played Audrey and Seymour were still alive.
 They loved those people, and they hated us for it.
-We had to do it, and do it in such a manner that the audience would enjoy the movie.
+We had to do it and do it in such a manner that the audience would enjoy the movie.
 It was very dissatisfying for both of us that we couldn’t do what we wanted.
 So creatively, no, it didn’t satisfy us and being true to the story.
 But we also understood the realities that they couldn’t release the movie if we had that ending.
 We had to take the workprint apart, and we never made a dupe of the original ending.
 At the time, the only copies of it that were made to be viewed were VHS workprint tapes given to few crew members.
 The scene in which Seymour proposes to Audrey originally contained the reprise of (Suddenly, Seymour).
-This scene was re-shot and the reprise was placed later in the new ending.
+This scene was re-shot, and the reprise was placed later in the new ending.
 In the final theatrical cut, the only miniatures that are retained are the New York City streets passing behind Steve Martin’s motorcycle ride at the beginning of (Dentist!).
 When we did re-shoot the ending, the crowd reaction went over 50 percent in our favor.
 Before it was a point where they hated it so much, Warner probably wouldn’t even release the movie.”

 With Little Shop of Horrors cementing his reputation as a musical giant, Howard quickly got to work on another stage play, Smile, loosely based on the 1975 comedy feature by Michael Ritchie.

-After re-tooling the intro to use stained glass windows, Howard continued to write the songs until March 14th, 1991:
+After re-tooling the intro to use stained glass windows, Howard continued to write the songs until March 1991: